upbound/docs/content/spaces/backup-and-restore.md

 ```

-Next, initiate the restore process from the backup you created previously.
+Next, start the restore process from the backup you created.

 ```yaml
 ---